3mrhusn/FWD-Image-Processing/README.md

 # FWD-Image-Processing

-This is a full stack application , created using React-Client Side & Express/Node-Server Side .
+This is my first a full stack application , created using React-Client Side & Express/Node-Server Side.

+it is a one week project was created to be submitted as 1st task in my Udacity FWD Web-Development Schoolarship .

 # Run and use server code (Backend)